payoung/pycourse/src/articles/advanced/templating.rst

     {% endfor %}
     {% endblock %}

-In this process where one template (index.html) inserts itself in another (base.html), index.html "inherits" from base.html.
+In this process where one template (index.html) inserts itself in another (base.html), index.html is called the child template that "inherits" from the parent base.html.
+Furthermore, that the block content definition in index.html "overrides" the block in base.html.

 Filters
 -------